Grooming Service for Your Dog

 Veterinary Care for Puppies

-Just like babies, puppies need constant care for their first few months of their life to monitor behaviour and keep them safe.
+Vet Care for Puppies: Just like babies, puppies need constant care for the first few months of their life to monitor behaviour and keep them safe.
 Your puppy should make its first visit to the vet before it reaches 10 weeks old – the longer you wait, the more you put them at risk.

 Puppy care involves a range of preventative treatments and checkups, all of which are included in our Puppy Wellness Package.
 To learn more about how your vet can care for your puppy, read the information below.